OpenSourceRisk/Engine/README.md

 # ORE

-The [Open Source Risk](http://opensourcerisk.org) project aims at establishing a transparent peer-reviewed framework for pricing and risk analysis that can serve as
+The [Open Source Risk](http://opensourcerisk.org) project aims at establishing a transparent peer-previewed framework for pricing and risk analysis that can serve as
 * a benchmarking, validation, training, teaching reference
 * an extensible foundation for tailored risk solutions